 10. Macedonia (FYROM)

-Then we fly from Skopje to Malmö in Sweden, which is just on the other side of the bridge from Copenhagen, Danemark.
+Then we fly from Skopje to Malmö in Sweden, which is just on the other side of the bridge from Copenhagen, Denmark.

-And to conclude, on the new country visited front, we will have a short layover in Gdansk, Poland on our way from Malmö to Stockholm.
-Then we fly back to Iceland from Stockholm then Toronto, Montreal and finally back to Quebec City.
+And to conclude, we will have a short layover in Gdansk, Poland on our way from Malmö to Stockholm.
+Then we fly back to Iceland from Stockholm then Toronto.

 |Flight||Country||Price||Date||Total Time in Country [h]|